Daphne Mayo: Legacy

 The School of English, Media Studies and Art History at The University of Queensland established the annual Daphne Mayo Visiting Professorship in Visual Culture, featuring each year, a major world figure to visit Brisbane to speak about the latest trends, influences, and theories in their area of visual culture, and to give public lectures and take master classes with postgraduate students at The University of Queensland.

-The Annual Daphne Mayo Lecture, also named in her honour, is presented by the University Art Museum and The School of English, Media Studies and Art History, in association with The Alumni Association of The University of Queensland Inc. and is dedicated to a leading Australian advocate of the visual arts.
+The Annual Daphne Mayo Lecture is presented by the University Art Museum and the School of English, Media Studies and Art History, in association with the Alumni Association of the University of Queensland Inc and is dedicated to a leading Australian advocate of the visual arts.
 There is also an artists society named after her, the Friends of Daphne Mayo.

 The University of Queensland Fryer Library holds the Daphne Mayo manuscript collection, comprising correspondence, newspaper clippings, art exhibition catalogues, tools, art works, photographs, notebooks, diaries.